mattbanks/jQuery.equalHeights/README.md

 Include `jquery.equalheights.min.js` after calling jQuery in the footer.
 Alternatively, include in your `plugins.js` file if using [HTML5 Boilerplate](http://html5boilerplate.com).

+### Auto Initialize

+Add `data-heights="equal"` and `data-targets="MYELEMENTS"` to the parent container, where MYELEMENTS is div, section, whatever you'd like.
+[See the example](https://github.com/mattbanks/jQuery.equalHeights/blob/master/example/example.html) for more information.

+### Manually Initialize

 	$('.yourelements').equalHeights();

 Select whatever elements need equal height.

+### Caveats

 If using @font-face or Google Web Fonts, you may need to wrap the function call in a `setTimeout` for 100ms-200ms (`jQuery.height()` needs to fire after the font is rendered to properly calculate the height).